printlaura/se-15-machine-learning/README.md

 ## Context

 The company for which this project is developed buys and scales Amazon businesses (*brands*).
-It acts as an eCommerce aggregator that sells around 47000 different products from a variety of categories, sub categories and brands.
+It acts as an eCommerce aggregator that sells around 47000 different products (*ASINs*) from a variety of categories, sub categories and brands.
 Currently, the Planning & Pricing team from the Commercial department does sales forecasting and pricing manually, with a big error margin.

 ## **Why do we need to do clustering?**